 APA references for a concert

-The concert was viewed in person, and isn’t accessible to the reader, so it would fall into the category of “personal communication.”
+The concert was viewed in person and isn’t accessible to the reader, so it would fall into the category of “personal communication.”
 Personal communication references are only cited in the text of the paper.
 Include the name of the artist and the date the concert took place.

-If, however, the concert is accessible to the reader, perhaps on YouTube or another viewing or listening website, cite the source by following the instructions for citing a video, streamed music, or music recording.
+If, however, the concert is accessible to the reader, perhaps on YouTube or another viewing or listening website, cite the source by following the instructions for citing a video, streaming music, or music recording.

 APA citation format in the text: